mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_flashing.md

 Bootloader Mode is used to flash program.

-To enter Bootloader Mode, press EN button while hold down BOOT button.
+To reset Bootloader Mode, press EN button while hold down BOOT button.

 **Notes:** In some version, BOOT button labelled as IO0.